epfl-ada/ada-2023-project-teamcajare2023/README.md

 ### Part 1 : Quantitative analysis of gender inequalities in movies
 - Age of actors and actresses : Analysis of distributions and of the statistical significance (t-test), Evolution across the years with confidence interval
-- Gender distribution in charcters: quantification and analysis across the years with confidence interval
+- Gender distribution in characters: quantification and analysis across the years with confidence interval
 - Analysis across genre of movie of age and gender distribution
 - Analysis of number of movies shot per actor and actress